German broadcaster rejects Russian accusations of meddling

 MOSCOW — A Russian parliamentary panel on Friday accused Deutsche Welle, Germany’s state-owned public broadcaster, of inciting protests in Moscow, a claim the broadcaster denies.

-The committee in Russia’s lower house of parliament claimed the broadcaster encouraged the protests of election authorities’ refusal to certify some independent and opposition candidates for Moscow’s city council election this month.
+The committee in Russia’s lower house of parliament charged that the broadcaster encouraged the protests in Moscow against the authorities’ refusal to register some independent and opposition candidates for the city council vote held earlier this month.

 The candidates’ dismissal triggered a series of opposition protests in the Russian capital over the summer, the largest show of discontent against President Vladimir Putin’s rule in seven years.

-Russia’s Foreign Ministry had charged that some foreign media outlets openly incited protests, and the lower house, the State Duma, set up a special panel to look into the matter.

-The panel said its inquiry found DW to be in violation of Russian law.
-It said it would recommend that the Foreign Ministry strip DW of its media accreditation.
-Committee head Vasily Piskarev said the panel would also look into the activities of other foreign-owned media.
+The parliamentary panel said it will propose that the Foreign Ministry strip DW of its accreditation over the alleged violation of the Russian law.

-In its response, DW said its Broadcasting Council looked into the matter and concluded the broadcaster’s reporting was “in no way objectionable.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.